-First of all, it is important to understand that “gustar” doesn’t actually mean “to like”, but “to please”.
+First of all, it is important to repeat that “Gustar” doesn’t actually mean “to like”, but “to be pleasing”.

-In the rest of this post, we will see more examples of these verbs.
+In the rest of this post, we will see Example Sentences with verbs that work like «Gustar».

 Fascinar = to fascinate someone